plainsimpledot/HIP/00YZ-au-frequency-plan-reversal.md

 The change is extremely simple in that it is reverting to a known working configuration utilising a LORA Alliance approved frequency plan at 27 dBm which is within the permitted range for Australia.

+The risks in not switching to AU915 are that the current trend downwards in both operating gateways and data usage will contine to show the dramatic decline it has shown since the deployment of the 'dual plan'

+At the very least the operator/investors in Australia should be presented the potential benefits of each option and be allowed to make the decision based on what is best for the network and therefore their investments.

 The code limiting votes to a per hotspot asserted to the Australian continent is outlined below.